Do You Really Need a CMMS? When Spreadsheets Aren’t Enough

 • Easy work order management: Coast empowers maintenance teams to produce, assign and oversee work orders in mere seconds.
 Boosted by real-time updates and alerts, tasks stay on track seamlessly, reducing delays and miscommunication across maintenance operations.

-• Asset history and inventory: Every asset’s maintenance history, parts usage and their associated expenses are automatically recorded, giving teams complete visibility into performance trends, repair frequency and inventory needs.
+• Asset history and inventory: Every asset’s maintenance history, parts usage and their associated expenses are automatically recorded.
+This gives teams complete visibility into performance trends, repair frequency and inventory needs.

-• Checklists and SOPs: With standard operating procedures (SOPs) and task checklists stored digitally, consistency and accountability are guaranteed.
+• Checklists and SOPs: Storing SOPs and task checklists digitally guarantees consistency and accountability.
 Technicians can follow clear step-by-step guidance, lowering errors and elevating compliance with safety and quality benchmarks.

 • Intuitive mobile app: Coast’s mobile app boasts a clean, user-friendly interface that technicians can quickly master.
 It simplifies updates, work order tracking, and asset lookup — which makes for a smooth adoption across your team.